 The Verbier Festival will also cover tuition fees and provide lodging, lunches and dinners, plus a stipend for daily breakfast.

-There are no live auditions for the VFO 2022.
-Applications will be accepted by video submission only.
+There were no live auditions for the VFO 2022.
+All applications were made online and by video.

-All members of the 2021 VFO have been invited to return for 2022 and therefore some sections of the orchestra do not have an opening.
-In such a case, should your application be worthy, you will be placed on the reserve list and may be invited in the event that a musician withdraws.
-Read ‘Orchestra Section Openings’ in the application guidelines for more information.guidelines / apply now
+All members of the 2021 VFO were invited to return for 2022 and therefore, should new applications be worthy, candidates are placed on the reserve list and may be invited in the event that a musician withdraws.guidelines

 repertoire highlights 2022